MaBecker/TILTS/1N4148_temperature_profile.md

 ######how

-heating up the diode will decrease the internal resistance and the volatege drops
+heating up the diode will decrease the internal resistance and the voltage drops

 ![1N4148_temperature_profile.JPG](images/1N4148_temperature_profile.JPG)